 - Violation of the Smoking Policy (smoking in any Goucher building or vehicle, or within 25 feet of any Goucher building).
 Includes violation of the college hookah policy (including smoking a hookah in or within 25 feet of any college building or outside the perimeter of the Loop road, and smoking a controlled substance in a hookah.)

 - Endangering health or safety: attempting or causing physical assault, verbal abuse, threats, coercion, and/or other conduct that threatens or endangers the health or safety of any person, including the accused student.
 Includes conduct that reasonably makes or could be anticipated to make others feel unsafe.
 Complaints of sexual misconduct by students, including sexual assault and sexual harassment, are within the jurisdiction of the Sexual Misconduct Policy (online at www.goucher.edu/misconduct) and not part of this Code of Conduct.

-- Failure to comply: failure to comply with directions of college officials, Residential Life staff, or public safety officers acting in performance of their duties, including failure to provide identification to these persons when requested to do so and failure to comply with a no contact order.
+- Failure to comply: failure to comply with directions of college officials, Residential Life staff, or campus safety officers acting in performance of their duties, including failure to provide identification to these persons when requested to do so and failure to comply with a no contact order.